kkdroidgit/Commonly-Faced-Android-Errors/README.md

 Gradle is a system to build Android Applications.

 Read on:-
 Gradle is a build system and is improvised form of other build systems.
 It is based on JVM.
 You must have seen build.gradle file(s) in your project.
 That is where you can write scripts to automate your tasks.
 The code you saw in these files is Groovy code.
 If you write `System.out.println("Hello Gradle!");` then it will print on your console.
 Gradle doesn't correspond to errors.
-Read more at https://stackoverflow.com/questions/16754643/what-is-gradle-in-android-studio
+[Read more](https://stackoverflow.com/questions/16754643/what-is-gradle-in-android-studio)

 ## 4. Error:CreateProcess error=216, This version of %1 is not compatible with the version of Windows you're running.
 Check your computer's system information and then contact the software publisher